yangll0620/multiCams/README.md

 # multiCams

-Multiple web cameras are used and videos and timestamp files are stored simoutaneously
+Multiple web cameras are used on one computer

+Videos and timestamp files are stored simoutaneously

 Developed based on Python3.7 and OpenCV